Stady8/In-Production-Inventory-PWA/README.md

     * cors
 *  PostgreSQL

+**Other Services**
+* Twilio - Used to send text alerts
+* SendGrid - Used to send email alerts
+* Firebase - Used to authenticate users

 **Deployment**
 * Code is pushed from visual studo code to GitHub(Development Brach and Deployment Branch).
 * GitHub has runners attached to the Deployment Branch that automatically push to server and build project to reflect update code on GitHub.